 Mark Carwardine will be hosting the trip and will also give lectures and run workshops.
-He will be accompanied by Britain's best-known landscape photographer, Joe Cornish (owner of his own photographic gallery and author of many books).
+He will be accompanied by Britain's best-known landscape photographer, Joe Cornish (owner of his own photographic gallery and author of many books), Tim Stenton a highly experienced naturalist and wildlife-spotter, and Wildlife Worldwide founder Chris Breen.
 They will share their extensive knowledge, expertise and stories during the trip.
-There will also be a highly experienced resident expedition team on board, and Rachel Ashton (Mark's project manager since 2004, and trip administrator) who will produce a film and slideshow of the trip for everyone.
+There will also be a highly experienced resident expedition team on board, and Rachel Ashton (Mark's project manager since 2004, and trip administrator) who will produce a slideshow of the trip for everyone.